SpaCE-Lab-MSU/OTCMetaAnalysis/README.md

 ## Location of data

-The clean, L2 data used in analyses and plotting is currently located in the "Data" folder.
+The clean, L2 data used in analyses and plotting is currently located in the "Data" folder - we are planning to make an EDI data repository to host this data.

 ## Usage